ponnada-sowjanya/income-prediction/README.md

 **📊 Income Prediction Using Machine Learning**

+**🎓 Internship Project – Edunet Foundation (IBM SkillsBuild Collaboration)**
+- This project was developed as part of a 6-week internship program conducted by Edunet Foundation in collaboration with IBM SkillsBuild.

-This project builds and evaluates machine learning models to predict whether an individual's income exceeds $50K per year using demographic and socioeconomic attributes.
+- The objective was to apply machine learning techniques to real-world census data and build a classification model to predict whether an individual's income exceeds $50K per year.

+- The complete implementation is provided in:
+- Income_Prediction_Using_ML.ipynb

-The implementation was developed and executed using Google Colab.
+Developed using Google Colab.
+🏢 Internship Details

+- Duration: 6 Weeks

+- Organization: Edunet Foundation

+- Industry Partner: IBM SkillsBuild

+- Role: AI & ML Intern

+-Project Type: Supervised Classification (Income Prediction)

 **🧠 Project Objective**